Lyall/SMTVFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Battle transition may display at wrong aspect ratio if you have changed aspect ratio after booting the game.
+Restart the game to fix this.

 ### Ultrawide/Narrower Issues
 - Map background does not span screen.